-Replacement of Chilkat River Bridge
+Replacement of the Chilkat River Bridge

 - Install a temporary bridge downstream to be used as a construction staging platform. - Construct a new bridge directly adjacent to, and downstream of, the existing bridge, with the same lane and shoulder widths as the revised proposed road (Figure 1.2-4).
-The new bridge would be constructed to meet the following criteria: - a 55 mph design speed, - current seismic standards, and - accommodation of freight vehicles carrying heavier loads than currently accommodated by the bridge, and - ^o consistency with the bridges in the Haines Highway MP 24 to the border project.
+The vertical clearance between ordinary high water and bottom of the proposed new bridge would increase approximately 6 feet (See Figure 4.12-1) The new bridge would be constructed to meet the following criteria: - a 55 mph design speed, - current seismic standards, and - accommodation of freight vehicles carrying heavier loads than currently accommodated by the bridge, and - consistency with the bridges in the Haines Highway MP 24 to the border project. - Remove existing bridge deck and rail; cut and remove foundation structures, including remnant pilings from previous bridge structures.